HomeBlogCut Costs, Not Corners: The ROI of an In-House Hearing Conservation Program with Soundtrace

 Why In-House Testing Reduces Compliance Cost

-The scheduling flexibility of in-house testing directly reduces the most common and most expensive audiometric compliance failure: missed annual audiogram deadlines.
-Mobile vendor testing creates dependencies:
+The scheduling flexibility of in-house testing directly reduces the most common audiometric compliance failure: missed annual audiogram deadlines.
+Mobile vendor testing creates dependencies: vendor schedule availability may not align with workforce access; weather or staffing issues can postpone testing by weeks; testing windows that miss the 12-month deadline produce per-employee Serious citations under 1910.95(g)(6); and make-up testing for missed employees adds cost.

 OSHA Citation Cost Analysis